Gilmerton Cove Visitor Guide

-Gilmerton Cove is a network of hand-carved passageways and chambers that lie below ground to the south of Gilmerton crossroads in Edinburgh.
+Gilmerton Cove is a network of hand-carved passageways and chambers that lie below ground south of the Gilmerton crossroad in Edinburgh.
 The origins of the Cove are shrouded in mystery with every expert having a different theory as to who made it and why.

 Gilmerton Cove